10 SEO tips for getting your website noticed

-10. Analyse your website statistics, such as the number of website visitors, which page they first landed on, what location they originated from and where they exited the website.
+It is useful to look at information such as the number of website visitors, which page they first landed on, what location they originated from and where they exited your website.
 Google Analytics is a free tool that can be used to analyse traffic to your website.
 Here are some things you can measure using Google Analytics.

 You may also be interested in our SEO checklist.